youngdjn/focal-website/content/position/field-and-data-manager/index.md

 ## **Desired qualifications**

-- Experience collecting and processing drone imagery
 - Experience managing and organizing data in cloud storage such as Google Drive or Box
 - Experience collaborating on code development using a platform such as GitHub

 ## **To apply**

 Please combine a statement of interest (including preferred start date), CV, and contact information for three references into a single PDF and email to Derek Young, djyoung@ucdavis.edu.
-Use the following subject line: Field and data manager.
-Application review will begin on November 30 and continue until the position is filled.
+Use the following subject line: Field & data manager.
+Application review will begin on December 7 and continue until the position is filled.

 <br>